Xiaohong-Deng/algorithms/README.md

 NP-hard or NP-complete problems that non-exponential solutions is not possible for general cases.
 What we can do includes find feasible solutions for special or common cases, try approximation as opposed to optimal solutions.

-More than one approaches for each of the problems.
+More than one approach for each of the problems.

-Currently has the following problems
+For now it has the following problems

 1. 0-1 knapsack
 2. graph coloring